fuadhoquef8414/sep11-freedom-project/entries/entry02.md

 ### Next Step
 Now that we know how to set up our ide to being linked with `three.js` we could actually start learning about how to set 3d model using `javascript` and during our learning process we could start to code and explore.
-We were stuck for a while trying to understand how to set up but now that we know we could finally get to work
+We were stuck for a while trying to understand how to set up but now that we know we could finally get to work.

+### Our Build
+We finally build a 3d cube that rotates.
+This took us a while to figure out but it was fairly simple.
+The three.js documentation actually walekd us through the code but here is the code on how to make a rotation cube.

+code:

+``

 [Previous](entry01.md) | [Next](entry03.md)